mar4ik/hootai/CODING_STANDARDS.md

 # Coding Standards

+## Node.js Version Requirements

+This project requires Node.js version 18.18.0 or higher due to Next.js 15+ requirements.
+Using an older version of Node.js will result in build failures.

+To ensure you're using the correct version:
+- Check your Node.js version with `node -v`
+- If needed, update using a version manager like `nvm`, `n`, or `fnm`:
+  - With `n`: `sudo n lts` (to install the latest LTS version)
+  - With `nvm`: `nvm install --lts` (to install the latest LTS version)
+- The project includes a `.nvmrc` file specifying the recommended version

 ## Avoiding Unused Variable Errors

 To prevent errors related to unused variables in our codebase, please follow these guidelines: